 How it works

-• Food held between 5°C and 60°C for less than 2 hours can be used, sold or put back in the refrigerator to use later.
+The food can be used, sold or put back in the fridge to use later

-• Food held between 5°C and 60°C for 2-4 hours can still be used or sold, but can’t be put back in the fridge.
+The food can be used or sold, but it can’t be put back in the fridge to use later

 The time between 5°C and 60°C is cumulative—that means you need to add up every time the food has been out of the fridge, including during preparation, storage, transport and display.